 That’s no slight on the designers who turned out excellent work for me.
-My book covers were great, for example, I just didn’t have a coherent vision across my titles which was then parlayed across websites and Twitter headers and email graphics for brand cohesion – or knew why that was so important.
+It was me who didn’t have a coherent vision of how branding should be parlayed across websites and social channels and email.
+I didn’t even know why that was so important.

-These days my site looks more professional, and the branding lines up with that of my books, social channels, and newsletter.
+These days my site looks more professional.
+The branding lines up with that of my books, social media, and newsletter.
 And I’m quite proud of it as I handle all of it myself.
 Well, almost – I still outsource book covers.
-But I do the rest, and the funniest part about that is that I’m not remotely artistic in that sense; I couldn’t match colors if you paid me and can’t draw a straight line with a ruler.
+But I do the rest.
+The funniest part is that I’m not remotely artistic in that sense.
+I couldn’t match colors if you paid me.
+And can’t draw a straight line with a ruler.

 Unsurprisingly, that’s what used to hold me back.
-I just didn’t have the skills or the confidence to make graphics, and even if I was inclined to hire a designer for every single little job that routinely crops up – and when you start taking this seriously, there are quite a few of those – even throwing money at the problem wouldn’t have been sufficient, unless I actually had a full sledding squad of designers chained in the basement.
+I just didn’t have the skills or the confidence to make graphics.
+Even if I was inclined to hire a designer for every single little job that routinely crops up – and when you start taking this seriously, there are quite a few of those – even throwing money at the problem would have been insufficient.

 All that has changed.
-The tools available to us today are so sophisticated that even dullards like me can turn out professional looking graphics… with a little practice, it must be stressed.
+The tools available to us today are so sophisticated.
+Even design dullards like me can turn out professional looking graphics… with a little practice, it must be stressed.
 I didn’t develop phat skillz overnight.
 This isn’t some kind of one-click wotsit.
 You will need to invest some time to gain competency here.

-Many of those tools are free so your only excuse for not getting good at this is laziness… which is a pretty valid excuse – just ask my accountant, dietician, or parole officer.
+Most of those tools are free.
+Your only excuse for not getting good at this is laziness… which is a pretty valid excuse – just ask my accountant, dietician, or parole officer.